egiden/django-contact-us-tools/docs/source/base_message_model.rst

             Message.send_email(closing="Thank you")

         The email would feature a closing line that says "Thank you" rather than "Yours sincerely" because the input in the :py:meth:`BaseMessage.send_email` method takes precendence over the corressponding :py:attr:`CLOSING` attribute. **Note:** In practice, the above code would not work as a view would have to be set up first as seen in the :doc:`usage <usage>` section.
+It is purely for explanatory purposes.

     .. attribute:: TICKET_NUM_LEN